1dv031/syllabus/seminars/part_1/seminar.md

 Below are the instructions for the seminar.
-Please not that you need to complete both the seminar and the written exam to pass this part of the course.
+Please note that you need to complete both the seminar and the written exam to pass this part of the course.

 ## Seminar 1